Renanrmx/StatisticalDataOrganizer/README.md

 # Statistical Data Organizer
-Simple program to organize data for statistical purposes

-Serves to organize a set of numerical data for better statistical visualization.
+Simple program to organize data for statistical purposes, serves to organize a set of numerical data for better statistical visualization.

+Este programa ajuda na análise de dados estatísticos facilitando principalmente em diagramas ``Ramos e Folhas``.

+![Alt Text](https://github.com/Renanrmx/StatisticalDataOrganizer/blob/master/Example.gif)

 This program uses the ``PyQt`` for the interface, for practical use has the executable to download this program for Windows system:

-![Alt Text](https://github.com/Renanrmx/StatisticalDataOrganizer/blob/master/Example.gif)

 ---
 **Build** :         Alpha 0.1